MaximumEndurance/Ubuntu-Blog/README.md

 ## Part 3: Installing Ubuntu

 1. We notice that a black screen appears with 4 options.
-Choose "Try Ubuntu without installing".
+Choose _Try Ubuntu without installing_.
 Note: it is not in best practise to go for "install Ubuntu" directly and better to first check if our system is capable og booting into it.
 2. One violet screen later you boot into the Ubuntu Desktop.
 3. Tap the second icon "Install Ubuntu 16.10" (version may be different).